AtlasOfLivingAustralia/data-publication/.github/ISSUE_TEMPLATE/new-dataset.md

 ---
-name: New dataset
+name: New publication request
-about: Add a new dataset to the ALA
+about: Add a dataset to the ALA
 title: 'New Dataset: [Insert Short Dataset Title]'
 labels: ''
 assignees: ''

 ---

-To publish a dataset with the ALA, please follow the following steps:

-1. Format your data as a Darwin Core Archive.
-For information on how to build data in this format, see [the galaxias R package](https://galaxias.ala.org.au) or [our help file on how to share a dataset with the ALA](https://support.ala.org.au/support/solutions/articles/6000261427-sharing-a-dataset-with-the-ala).
-2. Upload your dataset to a stable repository such as GitHub or Zenodo
-3. Share the Link to your dataset with us via this web form.

-Copy the link to your dataset here:
+Copy the url for your dataset here:

+If this is an update to a dataset that has previously been published on ALA, please record your data resource ID here:

 Please ensure you have considered the following points during your data processing: